CatChen/eslint-suggestion-action/README.md

 # eslint-suggestion-action

-This is a GitHub Action that runs ESLint and provides inline feedback to the changes in a Pull Request.
+This GitHub Action runs ESLint and provides inline feedback to the changes in a Pull Request.
 Features:

 1. If ESLint can auto-fix a problem the fix would be created as an inline suggestion.
 You can decide whether you want to accept the fix as suggested.
 2. It only provides feedback for the lines that are changed in the Pull Request.
 It doesn't create noise for pre-existing code that doesn't pass ESLint.